MicrosoftDocs/entra-docs/docs/identity/devices/troubleshoot-mac-sso-extension-plugin.md

 This article provides troubleshooting guidance used by administrators to resolve issues with deploying and using the [Enterprise SSO plugin](~/identity-platform/apple-sso-plugin.md).
 The Apple SSO extension can be deployed to iOS/iPadOS and macOS.

-Organizations may opt to deploy SSO to their corporate devices to provide a better experience for their end users.
+Organizations can opt to deploy SSO to their corporate devices to provide a better experience for their end users.
 On Apple platforms, this process involves implementing Single Sign On (SSO) via [Primary Refresh Tokens](concept-primary-refresh-token.md).
 SSO relieves end users of the burden of excessive authentication prompts.

 Microsoft has implemented a plugin built on top of Apple's SSO framework, which provides brokered authentication for applications integrated with Microsoft Entra ID.
 For more information, see the article [Microsoft Enterprise SSO plug-in for Apple devices](~/identity-platform/apple-sso-plugin.md).